erijmo/ChatBot/README.md

--The bot recognizes the following keywords
+- The bot recognizes the following keywords
    - Name
    - Age
    - Gender